Ransomware

 How to Prevent Ransomware Attacks

 A multi-layered approach to ransomware prevention is the best way to stay protected.
-To deter attackers, use strategies and tools for ransomware protection:
+To deter attackers, use strategies and tools for ransomware resiliency:

 • Use up-to-date antivirus and security software — Install and use a reputable antivirus and security suite that goes past viruses and includes mobile ransomware and ransomware removal tools.
 Always keep all software and anti-ransomware tools up-to-date to best guard against new ransomware variants that arise.